 The New Jersey Agricultural Development and Retention Act recognizes the possibility of using eminent domain to take farmland by setting up a process within the Act (NJSA 2:4C- 19) through which CADBs can "determine the effect of the use of this power upon the preservation and enhancement of agriculture in the Agricultural Development Area, the municipally approved program, and upon overall State agricultural preservation and development policies."
-Governments contemplating using eminent domain to acquire farmland in an Agricultural Development Area are required to notify the CADBs, or in counties with no CADB, the SADC.
-These boards review the reasons offered and can hold a public hearing before deciding whether or not there will be adverse effects on the Agricultural Development Area.
+Government's contemplating using eminent domain to acquire farmland in an Agricultural Development Area are required to notify the CADBs, or in counties with no CADB, the SADC.
+These boards review the reasons offered and can hold a public hearing before deciding whether there will be adverse effects on the Agricultural Development Area.
 In using this process, there have been instances when a CADB or the SADC determined that there would be no effects harmful enough for them to oppose the action.

-- Oppose the use of eminent domain to take farmland out of agriculture for open space acquisition or merely to obtain increased tax revenue for an agricultural property. - Be a resource for farmers, municipal officials, the state's planning entities, Highlands and Pinelands Councils, and state regulators on the process and impacts to farmers and farmland owners when Eminent Domain occurs. - Work with the Legislature to amend the New Jersey eminent domain statutes to strengthen measures to protect active farmland from indiscriminate and ill-advised use of this powerful tool.
+- Oppose the use of eminent domain to take farmland out of agriculture for open space acquisition or merely to obtain increased tax revenue for an agricultural property. - Be a resource for farmers, municipal officials, the state's planning entities, Highlands and Pinelands Councils, and state regulators on the process and impacts to farmers and farmland owners when Eminent Domain occurs. - Work with the Legislature to amend the New Jersey eminent domain statutes to strengthen measures to protect active farmland from indiscriminate and ill-advised use of this powerful tool. - Support proposed legislation restricting the use redevelopment incentives when agricultural lands are targeted as part of a redevelopment plan.
+We understand there are times when agricultural land needs to be developed but it should not be targeted with incentives to do so.

-RELIEF FROM EXCESSIVE ENVIRONMENTAL REGULATIONS (2019)
+RELIEF FROM EXCESSIVE ENVIRONMENTAL REGULATIONS (2021)